 ■Shiizaki Inari Shrine

-Every midspring a festival is held on April 23rd and 24th to commemorate Douchi Shonin, a Buddhist monk who is the founder of Kinosaki Onsen.
-This festival, called Onsen Matsuri, is held on the anniversary of the monk’s death.
-In 717 AD, Douchi Shonin received a vision which told him to pray for the local people’s health for 1,000 days.
-After he did so, it is said that a hot spring shot up from the ground, creating Kinosaki Onsen.
+In 717 AD during a visit to modern-day Kinosaki Onsen, Dochi Shonin received a vision in telling him to pray for the local people’s health for 1,000 days.
+On his thousandth day of prayer, it is said that a hot spring shot up from the ground, creating Kinosaki Onsen.

 |JR||Kyoto Tango Railway|